-The average cycle lasts 28 days (but anywhere from 21-35 days is normal) and consists of two phases: the follicle phase, defined as the first day of your period until ovulation, and the luteal phase, which is from ovulation till your period arrives.
+The average cycle lasts 28 days — though anywhere from 21-35 days is normal — and consists of 2 phases: the follicular phase and the luteal phase.

 Days 1-5: Menstruation

-Your cycle actually starts on the first day of your period.
+Your monthly menstrual cycle begins on the first day of your period.
 We know, right?
 Pain and suffering don’t seem like the optimal way to start any ongoing cycle.

 At this stage, your endometrial cells produce hormone-like chemicals called prostaglandins, which stimulate the shedding of your uterine lining and start menstruation.
 What does this mean for you?
-Cramps.
+Period pain aka cramps.
 Ouch.

-Once your period starts, your pituitary gland starts producing follicle-stimulating hormones to get the maturation of a new egg in motion.
-In the meantime, your ovaries are pumping out estrogen to ensure the uterine lining is primed and ready for a fertilised egg to take hold next time around.
+Once your period starts, your pituitary gland starts producing FHS — or follicle-stimulating hormone — to get the maturation of a new egg in motion.
+In the meantime, your ovaries are pumping out oestrogen to ensure the uterine lining is primed and ready for a fertilised egg to take hold next time around.

-You’ll also be feeling the knock-on effects of some PMS symptoms, like bloating.
+You’ll also feel the knock-on effects of some PMS symptoms, like bloating.
 While the causes of bloating related to your cycle are varied, peak bloat usually occurs on the first day of your period.
 Tough day.

-Most of the egg follicles have been reabsorbed into the ovaries except one, and the pituitary gland releases luteinizing hormone, which will work to prepare the singular remaining egg follicle to burst and release the matured egg.
+Most of the egg follicles have been reabsorbed into the ovaries except one, and the pituitary gland releases luteinizing hormone, which will work to prepare the singular remaining egg follicle — the dominant follicle — to burst and release the matured egg.

 Day 14: Ovulation